 Disneyland 70th Anniversary Key WLED

-70th Anniversary Key next to my custom Mickey Sorcerer's hat
+Disneyland 70th Anniversary Key alongside my custom LED sorcerer hat

 For Disneyland’s 70th anniversary, they released this giant lightup key which contains a pin which you can unlock by inserting the key into various locks around the park.
 I decided to retrofit the key with an ESP01 running WLED.